Council invests £1.5 million into creating better neighbourhoods

 The scheme also provides an opportunity to create apprenticeships for young people.

-For further information about CATs in your area, visit www.telford.gov.uk/telfcat or contact them on email at envmaintcs@telford.gov.uk.
+For further information about CATs in your area, visit telford.gov.uk/telfcat or contact them on email at envmaintcs@telford.gov.uk.